KronicDeth/intellij-elixir/CONTRIBUTING.md

 You can run individual JUnit tests via the JUnit run configuration type, but note that some tests require additional setup which the Gradle `test` task does for you, and these tests won't work when run outside Gradle without some additional work.
 See `build.gradle` for details.

+Note: If you're having trouble running the plugin against Intellij IDEA 14.1 on Mac, see this [comment](https://github.com/KronicDeth/intellij-elixir/pull/504#issuecomment-284275036).

 ### Color Schemes

 JetBrains plugins are able to set the text attribute values for `TextAttributeKey`s that are unique to the plugin by using `additionalTextAttributes` entries in `src/META-INF/plugin.xml`.
 If you have a Color Scheme for Elixir you like, you can propose it as the default for a named theme by extracting the `additionTextAttributes` `file` from an Exported Settings `.jar`.